Icy Health

 4.1.3 Heat Pack:

-Applying a warm cloth or heat pack on your breasts can get the breast milk flowing.
-Do this before breastfeeding.
+Applying a warm cloth or heat pack to your breasts before breastfeeding can help stimulate milk flow.

 4.1.4 Cold Pack:

-After breastfeeding you should apply a cold pack on your breasts to reduce the inflammation and pain.
+After breastfeeding, you should apply a cold pack to reduce inflammation and pain.

 4.1.5 Eat Healthy:

-Having a healthy diet and proper fluid intake can help you fight any infection better.
+A healthy diet and proper fluid intake can help you fight infection.
 Rest often to give yourself time to heal and recover.

 4.2 Bacterial Infection Treatment